 Share This!

 The shoulder area is composed of numerous muscles, bones, and joints, encompassing one of the most mobile areas in the body.
-The wide range of motion permits great rotation, abduction, and adduction.
-Unfortunately, this wide range makes the shoulder area more prone to injury as well.
+In fact, a wide range of motion permits great rotation, abduction, and adduction.
+An unfortunate side effect of this wide range is that the shoulder area can be more prone to injury as well.

-A great exercise for the shoulders is front raises, which can be performed with a barbell, dumbbells, and even bands or a medicine ball.
-This exercise can be performed using different repetition-techniques (straight sets, pre-exhaust sets, drop sets, rest-pause sets, supersets, or paused reps).
-Today we’ll concentrate on a straight-set of Barbell Front Raises.
+A great exercise for the shoulders is front raises, which can be performed with a barbell, dumbbells, bands, or even a medicine ball.
+This exercise can be performed using different repetition techniques (straight sets, pre-exhaust sets, drop sets, rest-pause sets, supersets, or paused reps).
+Today we’ll concentrate on a straight set of front raises using a barbell.

 How to Perform Barbell Front Raises